 CT AKA CAT Scan: Helpful to access bone spurs, narrowing of the Neural Foramen, facet overgrowth and calcifications of the spinal ligaments.
 Diagnostic accuracy is between 72-81% (4).

 MRI: The most common imaging for Cervical Radiculopathy with a diagnostic accuracy of 88% (5).
-MRI captures muscles, ligaments, tendons, nerve and all boney structures along with any narrowing of the neural foramen.
+MRI captures muscles, ligaments, tendons, nerves, and all boney structures along with any narrowing of the neural foramen.

 Cervical Radiculopathy Treatment Options?

-Options include rest, safe anti-inflammatory medications, chiropractic care and physical therapy.
-Gentle cervical traction, mobilization and strengthening is often times helpful.
-To treat the burning arm pain some patietns are starting on nerve medications like Neurontin, Lyrica or Cymbalta.
+Options include rest, safe anti-inflammatory medications, chiropractic care, and physical therapy.
+Gentle cervical traction, mobilization, and strengthening are oftentimes helpful.
+To treat the burning arm pain some patients are starting on nerve medications like Neurontin, Lyrica, or Cymbalta.
 The nerve pain is rarely responsive to oral narcotics.

 Steroids are powerful anti-inflammatory medications.
-They can be taken orally, injected into the muscle or injected into the spine.
-Examples of commonly used steroids include Depo-Medrol, Betamethasone, dexamethason, triamcinolone, Celestone and Kenalog.
-The dangerous side-effects have been discussed in previous blogs.
+They can be taken orally, injected into the muscle, or injected into the spine.
+Examples of commonly used steroids include Depo-Medrol, Betamethasone, dexamethasone, triamcinolone, Celestone, and Kenalog.
+The dangerous side effects have been discussed in previous blogs.
 The major side effects include:

 Surgery is often recommended when conservative care and steroids fail to provide signficant or sustained benefit.
 The specific type of surgery will depend upon the cause and severity of the injury.
 Discectomy is a common surgical procedure where the protruding disc is surgically trimmed in a hope of reducing the pressure and irritation on the spinal nerve.
 Unfortunately trimming of the disc can further weaken the disc side wall predisposing the disc to future injury including herniation and disc degeneration.